The Bulgarian Trade Act (TZ) regulates how companies are wound up.

 When filing for bankruptcy is the only option left for a business owner, it pays to cut losses, initiate proceedings sooner rather than later, and move on to a new business project.

-Deleting a company
+Liquidating a company

-- the BULSTAT card (original);
+- BULSTAT card (original).

-- a copy of the deletion document;
+- A copy of the document confirming registration deletion.

 Deletion from the social security system